diagrams/diagrams-haddock/README.md

 it does not have to be right before or right after the diagram URL referencing it.

-## More on code blocks

-There are two important things to realize about the way `diagrams-haddock` processes code blocks containing diagram definitions.

-The first is that **`diagrams-haddock` only looks at code blocks which contain a binding** referenced in a diagram URL.
+## Code block dependency analysis

+`diagrams-haddock` does a simple dependency analysis to determine which code blocks should be in scope while compiling each diagram.
+First, it locates a code block containing a binding for the requested diagram name.
+Then, it pulls in any code blocks containing bindings for identifiers referenced by this code block, and so on transitively.
+(Note that this analysis is overly simplistic and does not take things like shadowing into account; this may sometimes cause additional code blocks to be included which would not be included with a more careful analysis.)

+This has a few implications.
+First, code blocks containing irrelevant bindings will not be considered.
+It is common to have code blocks which are intended simply to show some example code---they may not even be valid Haskell.
+However, as long as such code blocks do not contain any bindings of names used by a diagram, they will be ignored.
 For example:

 ``` haskell
 -- The algorithm works by doing the equivalent of